scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 .. [#] We use version 0.101.0.
 GitHub, 10 May 2016.
        https://github.com/spacy-io/spaCy/releases/tag/0.101.0.

-We combined drug usage status levels.
+In order to reduce the number of categories, we combined drug usage status levels.
 Specifically, users who responded "sometimes" or "often" were grouped into a "yes" category.
 Individuals who answered "never" were assigned to the "no" group and we created an "unknown" category for users who did not answer.

 Methods